-On average, low-income families in the UK have £95 in savings, while the high-income families have an average of £62,885 in savings.
-The gap between the low-income and high-income households has increased over time and has become even wider thanks to the ongoing coronavirus pandemic and the current cost of living crisis.
+On average, low-income families in the UK have £95 in savings, while high-income families have an average of £62,885 in savings.
+The gap between low-income and high-income households has increased continuously and has become even more expansive thanks to the ongoing coronavirus pandemic and the current cost of living crisis.

 How much should you save each month?